 In this code block:

-{% navList navs %}Navigated through the list and assigned the result tonavsa variable.
-If you have created multiple navigation categories in the background, you canwith typeId=Xspecify which category to call by using- the outermost
+{% navList navs %}Called the navigation list and assigned the result tonavsa variable.
+If you have created multiple navigation categories in the background, you canwith typeId=Xspecify the category to be called.- The outermost

-{% for item in navs %}Loop is used to iterate over all first-level navigation items.
-Eachitemrepresents a navigation link, itsTitleis the display name,Linkis the link address. {% if item.NavList %}Determine if the current level navigation item contains a submenu.
-If it does,item.NavListit will be an array containing all the secondary navigation items.- inner layers of the
+{% for item in navs %}Loop to traverse all first-level navigation items.
+Eachitemrepresents a navigation link, itsTitleIs the display name,Linkis the link address. {% if item.NavList %}Determine if the current first-level navigation item contains a submenu.
+If it contains,item.NavListIt will be an array containing all the second-level navigation items.- Inner layers.

-{% for inner in item.NavList %}the loop is used to iterate through the secondary navigation items.inneralso haveTitleandLinksuch properties. {% if item.IsCurrent %}active{% endif %}This judgment can be used to add navigation items corresponding to the current page.activeclass, which is convenient for highlighting with CSS styles to enhance user experience.
+{% for inner in item.NavList %}The loop is used to iterate over the second-level navigation items.innerIt also hasTitleandLinksuch properties. {% if item.IsCurrent %}active{% endif %}This judgment can be used to add the corresponding navigation item for the current page.activeThe class facilitates highlighting through CSS styles, enhancing user experience.

-By using such a template structure, you can clearly display the multi-level navigation menu configured on the backend on the website page.
-If your navigation items link to specific category pages (such as article categories, product categories), you can even further call them under the second-level navigation itemsarchiveListTags, display some articles or products under this category to form a richer content display effect.
+By using such a template structure, you can clearly present the multi-level navigation menu configured in the background on the website page.
+If the navigation items link to specific category pages (such as article categories, product categories), you can even further call the secondary navigation items belowarchiveListLabel, display part of the articles or products under this category, forming a more rich content display effect.

-The navigation settings of AnQi CMS are designed to provide an intuitive and powerful menu management solution.By reasonably planning the navigation structure of the backend and appropriately calling it in the template, your website will have a multi-level navigation system that is both aesthetically pleasing and efficient, effectively enhancing the browsing experience of users on the website.
+The navigation settings of AnQi CMS are designed to provide an intuitive and powerful menu management solution.By reasonably planning the navigation structure of the backend and appropriately calling it in the template, your website will have a multi-level navigation system that is both beautiful and efficient, effectively improving the browsing experience of users.

-1. How many levels of nesting does the Anqi CMS navigation menu support?The navigation menu of AnQi CMS currently supports up to two levels of nesting.
-This means you can set up a primary menu and its corresponding secondary submenus.
+1. How many levels of nesting does the Anqi CMS navigation menu support?The navigation menu of Anqi CMS currently supports up to two levels of nesting.
+This means you can set up a primary menu and its sub-menus below.

-2. How do I add the 'Article Category' or 'Product Category' of the website to the navigation menu?When creating or editing a navigation link in the background 'Navigation Settings', select 'Link Type' as 'Category Page Link', and then choose the 'Document Category' or 'Single Page' you want to link from the pop-up list.
+2. How do I add the website's 'Article Category' or 'Product Category' to the navigation menu?Create or edit navigation links in the background "Navigation Settings", select "Link Type" as "Category Page Link", and then select the "Document Category" or "Single Page" you want to link from the pop-up list.